 Background

 This Practice Note provides supplementary guidance on ISA 800 – Special Considerations – Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks.
 It is read together with the ISA.
-ISA 800 is effective for audits of financial statements for periods beginning on or after Decem- ber 15, 2009.
+ISA 800 is effective for audits of financial statements for periods ending on or after December 15, 2016.
 The Practice Note is effective the same date as the ISA.

 Introduction to the ISA

 ISAs in the 100-700 series apply to an audit of financial statements.
-ISA 800 deals with special consider- ations in the application of those ISAs to an audit of financial statements prepared in accordance with a special purpose framework.
+ISA 800 deals with special considerations in the application of those ISAs to an audit of financial statements prepared in accordance with a special purpose framework.

-ISA 800 is written in the context of a complete set of financial statements prepared in accordance with

-a special purpose framework.
-ISA 8052 deals with special considerations relevant to an audit of a single

-financial statement or of a specific element, account or item of a financial statement.
+ISA 800 is written in the context of a complete set of financial statements prepared in accordance with a special purpose framework.
+ISA 805 deals with special considerations relevant to an audit of a single financial statement or of a specific element, account or item of a financial statement.
+ISA 810 deals with the auditor’s responsibilities relating to an engagement to report on summary financial statements derived from financial statements audited in accordance with ISAs by that same auditor.

 ISA 800 does not override the requirements of the other ISAs; nor does it purport to deal with all special considerations that may be relevant in the circumstances of the engagement.